super-turbo-society/turbo-demos/tanks/README.md

 turbo-cli run -w .
 ```

-Use keyboard/gamepad controls to maneuver your tank, aim, and fire missiles.
+Use keyboard controls to maneuver your tank, aim, and fire missiles.

 ## Walkthrough